clesleycode/intro-data-science/Intro to Data Science.md

 ### 4.2 Data Preparation

+Once we've acquired the needed data, it might not be in a format that's easy to work with.
+This brings us to the data preparation stage of the data science process.

 #### 4.2.1 Pandas DataFrame

-Once you have all your dataset, the next step will likely be data preparation.
-In the previous example, we'll be storing it to a pandas DataFrame.
+Like we said before, once you have your dataset, the next step will likely be data preparation.
+From the previous example, we'll be storing it to a pandas DataFrame.

 We're now going to begin by storing the data from the website.
 We'll grab the first few columns, so we'll initialize a list for each of these here: